MediaWikiArmenia/ZoomProof/backend/README.md

 * python >= `3.5`
 * install required python packages via `pip install -r requirements.txt` from `requirements.txt`

+## running tests
+`python -m unittest discover ./tests/`

 ## running the server
-* the server needs 3 components to run
+the server needs 3 components to run
  1. `redis` database server, start via `redis-server`
  2. `celery` task queue, start via `celery worker -A server.celery` (n.b. that the `{}.celery` part has to be the same as the name of the python module where the `celery` object will be created (which is in `server.py` in our case))
  3. `flask` web framework, start via `export FLASK_APP=server.py` and then `flask run`